 Foam is quite firm at the forefoot.

-The ASICS NOVABLAST 4 is a versatile shoe for easy mileage that stands out for its good cushioning and lateral stability compared to many shoes within the broader daily trainer market.
+The ASICS NOVABLAST 4 is a versatile shoe for easy mileage that stands out for its great cushioning and lateral stability compared to many shoes within the broader daily trainer market.
 While not as plush or energetic as its successor, the ASICS NOVABLAST 5, this iteration offers a secure and predictable underfoot experience that's especially appealing to runners prioritizing stability.
-However, if you're looking for softer cushioning or greater energy return, the newer and improved NOVABLAST 5 or super trainers, such as the ASICS SUPERBLAST 2, are better options.
-Looking beyond, the Mizuno Neo Vista or the HOKA Skyward X provide strong alternatives for maximum cushioning.
+However, if you're looking for softer cushioning or greater energy return, the newer and improved NOVABLAST 5 or super trainers such as the ASICS SUPERBLAST 2 are better options.
+Looking beyond, the Mizuno Neo Vista from another notable Japanese label or the HOKA Skyward X provide strong alternatives for maximum cushioning.

 Check out our recommendations for the best running shoes to find your perfect pair.